Justin Sargent, Chief Executive

 Val Bishop, Programmes Director

-Val joined SCF in July 2017 as Programmes Director, with responsibility for managing and delivering the EDF Community Fund.
+Val joined SCF in July 2017 as Programmes Director, with responsibility for managing and delivering the Hinkley Point C Community Fund.
 She originally trained as a teacher, spending time teaching in Russia, the EU as well as in a variety of schools in the South West of England, before moving into the third sector.
 She has worked for a number of different organisations including an International Development charity with programmes in Tanzania and Ghana as well as extensive education programmes in the UK.
 Her most recent role was managing a Charitable Foundation attached to a school in North Devon.

 Val has two very young children and a ‘project house’ which is progressing slowly and enjoys volunteering for local charities, dabbling in the odd bit of art and writing, and running around muddy battlefields at the weekend with Civil War re-enactment society, The Sealed Knot.